cjnankervis/Re-Climate/About-Hazard-Indices.md

 We define another index to assess the wettest 20% of model runs (‘ensemble’), then compare this statistic to local observations over the same observational history.
 We can quantify the shift-of-the-tail to wetter daily conditions and increase the Precipitation Index upward for each unit departure toward the upper tail of the precipitation distribution.
 Figure 3 (bottom) shows an example forecast for this index, noting that analyses should be combined with the Drought Index and Standard Precipitation Index.

 ## Standardized Precipitation Index (SPI)
-One measure of precipitation is to accumulate precipitation over the course of the seasonal climate forecast.
+One measure of precipitation is to accumulate precipitation over the course of the seasonal climate outlook.
 However, we define an SPI as the median (50th centile) of daily weather simulations.
 When using a median value as a measure of precipitation the shape of the distribution curve proves especially problematic.
 The SPI index, combined with our other hydrological indices, can be used to evaluate the predicted skewness of daily precipitation events.

 With expert analysis, hazard indices can help support flood and drought operations on seasonal timescales, which is unique offering of the Re-Climate® prediction system.
 Figure 4 shows an example of SPI mapped onto Environment Agency rainfall gauge sites, which provides additional information to indices presented in Figure 3.